21 NCAC 57A .0407 Supervision of trainees

 (F) the signature of both the supervisor and trainee (only required for association).

-(5) reviews all appraisal reports and supporting data used in connection with appraisals in which the services of a trainee is utilized, and assures that research of general and specific data has been conducted and reported, application of appraisal principles and methodologies has been applied, and that any analysis, opinions, or conclusions are developed and reported so that the appraisal report is not misleading;
+(5) review all appraisal reports and supporting data used in connection with appraisals in which the services of a trainee is utilized, and assures that research of general and specific data has been conducted and reported, application of appraisal principles and methodologies has been applied, and that any analysis, opinions, or conclusions are developed and reported so that the appraisal report is not misleading;

-(8) has not received any disciplinary action against his or her appraisal certificate from the State of North Carolina or any other state within the previous three years.
+(8) not have received any disciplinary action against his or her appraisal certificate from the State of North Carolina or any other state within the previous three years.
 For the purposes of this Subparagraph, "disciplinary action" means an active suspension, a downgrade of a credential, a revocation, or any other action that restricts a supervisor's ability to engage in appraisal practice.

-(b) "Active and personal supervision" includes direction, guidance, and support from the supervisor.
+(c) "Active and personal supervision" includes direction, guidance, and support from the supervisor.
 The supervising appraiser shall have input into and knowledge of the appraisal report prior to its completion, and shall make any changes to the report before it is transmitted to the client.
-In addition, the supervisor shall accompany the trainee on the inspections of the subject property on the first 50 appraisal assignments or the first 1500 hours of experience, whichever comes first, for which the trainee will perform more than 75 percent of the work.
-After that point, the trainee may perform the inspections without the presence of the supervisor provided that the supervisor is satisfied that the trainee is competent to perform those inspections, and that the subject property is less than 50 miles from the supervisor's primary business location.
-The supervisor shall accompany the trainee on all inspections of subject properties that are located more than 50 miles from the supervisor's primary business location.
+In addition, the supervisor shall accompany the trainee on the inspections of the subject property on the first 25 appraisal assignments or the first 750 hours of experience, whichever comes first for which the trainee either signs the appraisal report or is noted as providing significant appraisal assistance in the report, in compliance with Standard Rule 2(a) and Standard Rule 2(b) of the Uniform Standards of Professional Appraisal Practice.
+After that point, the trainee may perform the inspections without the presence of the supervisor provided that the supervisor is satisfied that the trainee is competent to perform those inspections.

-(c) An appraisal experience log shall be maintained jointly by the supervisor and the trainee.
+(d) An appraisal experience log shall be maintained jointly by the supervisor and the trainee.
 Both the supervisor and the trainee are responsible for maintaining the experience log and ensuring that it is accurate, current, and includes the following:

-(3) the date the report was signed;
+(6) the date the appraisal report was signed;

 The log shall be updated at least every 30 days.
 A separate log shall be maintained for each supervising appraiser.
 A log form is available on the Board's website at www.ncappraisalboard.org.

-(e) Trainees shall ensure that the Appraisal Board has received the Supervisor Declaration Form on or before the day the trainee begins assisting the supervising appraiser by contacting the Board by telephone or email at ncab@ncab.org.
+(f) Trainees shall ensure that the Appraisal Board has received the Supervisor Declaration Form on or before the day the trainee begins assisting the supervising appraiser by contacting the Board by telephone or email at ncab@ncab.org.
 The form may be found on the Board's website at www.ncappraisalboard.org.
 Trainees shall not receive appraisal experience credit for appraisals performed in violation of this Paragraph.

-(f) Supervising appraisers shall not be employed by a trainee or by a company, firm, or partnership in which the trainee has a controlling interest.
+(g) Supervising appraisers shall not be employed by a trainee or by a company, firm, or partnership in which the trainee has a controlling interest.

-(g) If a trainee signs an appraisal report or provides assistance in the appraisal process and is noted in the report as having provided assistance, the appraiser signing the report shall have notified the Appraisal Board before the appraisal is signed that he or she is the supervisor for the trainee.
-If more than one appraiser signs the report, the appraiser with the highest level of credential shall be the declared supervisor for the trainee.
+(h) If more than one appraiser signs the report, the appraiser with the highest level of credential shall be the declared supervisor for the trainee.
 If all appraisers signing the report have the same level of credential, at least one of them shall be declared as the trainee's supervisor before the report is signed.

-(h) Only one trainee may receive credit for providing real property appraisal assistance on an appraisal report.
+(i) Only one trainee may receive credit for providing real property appraisal assistance on an appraisal report.

 History Note: Authority G.S.
 93E-1-6.1; 93E-1-10; 93E-1-12;